yochaigal/cairn/wip/2e/setting-seeds.md

 Points of Interest on a map (or POIs) are generally divided into the following categories:
 - **Heart**: The primary settlement in a region.
 It isn't necessarily the largest or most important place, but it should always be significant to the region's history and people.
 - **Settlements**: Permanent, largely self-sufficient population centers, typically governed by a political body or faction.
 - **Waypoints**: A safe place to refill supplies, get a good night's sleep, or get directions.
-Often rely on travelers for survival but provide necessary services.
 - **Curiosities**: A wilderness locale of note, somewhere remarkable or strange.
 It may indeed be hazardous, but only if the PCs interact with it.
 - **Lairs**: An enemy encampment, hive, or source of heightened monster activity.
 - **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.